Dedoc-9/Q64-adaptive-dynamics/README.md

 **Critical insight:** Q64 is **not** asking "What is ground truth?"
 Q64 is asking "Is telemetry structured enough to justify this system?"

+So in Q64 terms, an air gap is really:

+a guarantee that epistemic measurements remain attributable to a single closed system.

 ### The Problem Q64 Solves